Episode 21 – The Blue Cavern

 They both shone their torches around the cave eagerly hoping that they might find a stone.
 There was nothing at all — except…

-Jaak: Look Tag!
-Right back here there is another crack in the wall, and I am sure there is air moving out of it – this lava tube must carry on further!
-What to you reckon?
+Jaak: Look, Tag!
+Right back here there’s another crack in the wall, and I’m sure there’s air moving out of it — this lava tube must carry on further!
+What do you reckon?
 Can we make another squeeze?
 It looks pretty tight!

 Tag: You know it!
 You go first — if you can get through then I will be able to!

 So once again Jaak wiggled his head carefully into the new crack.
 It was tight, the tightest of squeezes yet.
 Fortunately the squeeze was not as long this time, only a few body lengths.
-This time as he inched his body through bit by bit, he became aware of a soft blue glow, that got brighter and brighter the further he went.
-As he emerged out of the small passage he could hardly believe his eyes.
-He turned off his torch – there was no longer any need of it.
-Jaak was now standing in a vast underground cavern, a hollowed out magma chamber of a long extinct volcano, where the ceiling could hardly be seen.
-Also, this was no ordinary cavern, the thing that really took Jaak’s breath away was the blue light that shone brightly from every surface.
+This time as he inched his body through bit by bit, he became aware of a soft blue glow that got brighter and brighter the further he went.
+As he emerged from the small passage he could hardly believe his eyes.
+He turned off his torch — there was no longer any need of it.

 Tag: Holy shit!

-As they took in more of their surroundings they now noticed that in places all over the floor of the cavern there were large translucent shell like things, in a range of different sizes – they looked familiar – only they were much, much too big – some as big or even bigger than they were themselves – they looked like…
+As they took in more of their surroundings, they noticed large translucent shell-like shapes scattered across the cavern floor in a range of sizes.
+They looked familiar — only much, much too big.
+Some were as big as they were.
+Bigger.
+They looked like…

 Jaak: Bugs.
 Big bugs.